7 Reasons Your Garage Door Isn’t Closing

 If this is the case, then the photo-eyes are sending a signal to the door opener that the door is blocked because of the misalignment.
 When one sensor gets struck or perhaps moved out of place, it will cause the garage door not to close or open.
 If you notice that your garage door isn’t closing completely, check if one of the sensors has been damaged or if it has been moved out of place.
 For alignment purposes, most sensors come with an indicator light that turns on and remains solid when the sensors are aligned and functioning properly.

 Your garage door relies heavily on springs.
 The springs help to open and close the door easily.
 If you have any broken or damaged springs, then the door is not going to open or close properly.
 WARNING: Torsion Spring Is Dangerous.
 Do NOT attempt to fix it yourself.
-Please call experts at Pro Entry Services.
+Please call experts at Pro Entry Garage Doors.
 Spring damage is usually obvious, but we don’t recommend trying to repair springs yourself – even if it appears to be a very easy fix.
 Springs are very dangerous.

 One of the most common causes for a garage door to stop functioning properly is because the cable has broken.
 This is a quick and easy repair that can usually be done in less than an hour, but it’s essential to have the correct tools on hand before starting.